jacodetunde/Complete-Monolithic-App-CICD-Pipeline/README.md

   - Perform the following operations on all of them
   - Install git by running: sudo yum install git -y
   - Clone the following repository: https://github.com/awanmbandi/realworld-cicd-pipeline-project.git
-  - Change directory to "realworld-cicd-pipeline-project"
+  - Change directory to "Complete-Monolithic-App-CICD-Pipeline"
   - Swtitch to the "prometheus-and-grafana" git branch
   - Run: ls or ll  (to confirm you have the branch files)
   - Run: ./install-node-exporter.sh